tobychui/SlicerA/README.md

 go build
 ```

-Next, start the application with the following command
+Next, setup the permission for to goslice binaries and start the application with the following command

 ```
+sudo chmod 755 -R ./goslice
 ./SlicerA
 >> SlicerA started.
 Listening on :80
 ```